iwantmyname/blog/preview/2014-10-14-multicurrency.md

 ![Multicurrency]({{ site.images_url }}/2014-10-14-multicurrency.png)

 If you've been on the [iwantmyname website](https://iwantmyname.com/) lately, you might've noticed a change in the bottom right corner of the footer—a multicurrency toggle.
-Now, instead of displaying prices in only US dollars, you can switch currencies to NZD, GBP, AUD, and EUR.
+Now, instead of displaying prices in only US dollars, you can switch currencies to NZD, GBP, AUD, and EUR (.
 It's a small feature, but one we're really happy to roll out.

 ###A Little Backstory